Get to know GameFrame

 _images/file_structure.png

-The rest of the files and folders are part of our GameFrame framework.
-All the GameFrame folders (root, GameFrame, Images, Objects, Rooms and Sounds) have a notes.md file.
-These file contain the documentation relevant for that specific folder.
-The entire documentation can be found on the GameFrame API page.
+All the remaining folders and files belong to the GameFrame framework.
+Each GameFrame folder (root, GameFrame, Images, Objects, Rooms, and Sounds) includes a notes.md file.
+These files contain documentation for that specific folder.
+The full documentation is available on the GameFrame API page.

-Next is the red GameFrame folder.
-This folder is the engine behind GameFrame.
-It has many files which hold most of the code.
-The only file you need to be concerned about is the Globals.py file.
-This file contain the variables that are applicable to the entire program.
+The red GameFrame folder is the engine of the framework.
+It contains most of the core code.
+The main file you need to know is Globals.py, which stores variables used across the entire program.

 The purple Objects and Rooms folders are where you will write most of your code.
-Your object and room classes will go into these folders in new files.
-For example, we will be creating a Ship.py file that contains our Ship class in the Objects folder.
+This is where you create your own classes.
+For example, you will create a file called Ship.py that contains the Ship class inside the Objects folder.

 from Objects.Ship import Ship